 The quality and availability of customer service support

 Customers are more likely to leave a review if they have a bad experience than if they have a good one; one angry customer will tell up to 16 people about their service and this is set to have a more profound impact as more customers take to social media to complain therefore reaching a wider audience.
 Negative online reviews are up 8% since 2013, this could be attributed to the knowledge that negative reviews often result in quick action from the company in question – much quicker than an email or phone call complaint.
 When any grievances from customers are easy to air and responded to quickly and helpfully, this signals the completion of a successful and pleasing customer journey.
 The next step is usually to leave reviews, share the experience and repeat a purchase and start the cycle again.

 Bad customer service can have a profound effect on business.
 This happened to energy giant Scottish Power who was fined £18m in 2016 by Ofgem for failure to provide satisfactory customer service.
 Customers had to wait for unacceptably long periods of time before their calls were answered.
 Complaints were also handled unprofessionally and took an extended time to be resolved.
 The fine Scottish Power received is the third biggest to be handed to one of the big six emergency providers.
 An Ofgem regulator said the emergency provider had failed to provide even the basics in customer service.

-Difference between good and great CS
+The difference between good and great CSAT

 The vast majority of companies can provide good customer service but no business should become complacent.
 A good salesperson can sell consistently to new customers but if that salesperson lacks interpersonal skills, the business will not be able to survive very long on new customers alone.
 Excellent service is what retains customers, the product or service which you offer will attract them initially and possibly bring them back a second time.
 Loyal customers are created by building trust and providing them with consistent, barrier-less customer service.